thomashoneyman/real-world-pact/README.md

 - `01-faucet-contract`: Contains the implementation for our faucet contract (beginner friendly, Pact code)
 - `02-goliath-wallet`: Contains the implementation for the Goliath wallet (beginner friendly, TypeScript + React code)
 - `03-charkha-lending`: Contains the implementation for the Charkha lending protocol (intermediate, full application)
+- `pact-repl-utils`: Contains Pact utilities for working in the Pact REPL.
+- `pact-api-utils`: Contains TypeScript utilities for working with the Pact API on a Chainweb node.
 - `devnet`: Contains a checkout of Kadena's [devnet](https://github.com/kadena-io/devnet) as a Git submodule.
 This isn't our code!
 You don't really need to look at it.
 - `theme`: Contains the TypeScript for common UI components used in our application.
 You don't need to look at this, as it's nothing to do with Pact or Chainweb and solely so our apps look good.